openenergymonitor/emonhub/docs/configuration.md

 ### loglevel must be one of DEBUG, INFO, WARNING, ERROR, and CRITICAL
 loglevel = DEBUG

+### Autoconf is used to automatically add node decoders
+### If you have unknown nodes appearing disable this feature
+### Make sure to restart emonHub after changing this
+autoconf = 1

 #######################################################################
 #######################       Interfacers       #######################
 #######################################################################